Devesh-alan/Devesh-alan/README.md

 - 💡 I love turning ideas into real-world products.
 - 🧠 Currently exploring backend optimizations and system design.
-- 🌱 Learning about headless CMS & eCommerce integrations.
+- 🌱 Learning about headless CMS, Salesforce & Cloud technologies.
 - 🛒 Experienced with WordPress and Shopify customizations.
 - 🎨 Skilled in Figma & Canva for UX/UI designs.
+- ☁️ Passionate about leveraging Cloud solutions for scalable apps.
-- 💬 Ask me about C, C++, Python, SQL, Shopify, or WordPress!
+- 💬 Ask me about C, C++, Python, SQL, Salesforce, Shopify, WordPress, or Cloud!

 ---